dsc-courses/dsc80-2022-sp/syllabus.md

 - By attending in-person at **Center Hall 109 📍**
 - By attending remotely via Zoom (see the course homepage or Calendar for the link)

-You can attend either lecture section, but if (physical) space fills up, priority will be given to students officially enrolled in that section.
+**Anyone can attend either lecture section**, but if (physical) space fills up, priority will be given to students officially enrolled in that section.
 Attendance is not required, **though you are encouraged to attend in-person if you are able to**.
 Lectures will be podcasted.

 Lecture notebooks will be your main resource in this class.
 You can access them, along with all course materials, by pulling from the course GitHub repository, [github.com/dsc-courses/dsc80-2022-sp](https://github.com/dsc-courses/dsc80-2022-sp/).
 We will also link HTML previews of each lecture notebook from the course homepage.